June 26, 2023

 After a full 10 minutes of sidestepping down the exceedingly steep slope, we all finally found our way back to the trail, and everything seemed well again.
 Yet the victory was short-lived.
 Soon the PCT started uphill anew and we were back into the snow once again!

 After some frustrating bushwhacking through narrow pine trees, Poledork and I decided to just grab the adjacent forest road to finish the final quarter-mile hiking up to where the PCT crossed over just up ahead.
-In hindsight, we really should have totally avoided the snow altogether and just walked this dirt road the entire way.
+In hindsight, we really should have avoided the snow altogether and just walked this dirt road the entire way.
 But, where was the fun in that?
-It was day one of our hike and the snow was a novelty still at this point.
+It was the first day of our hike and the snow was a novelty still at this point.

 Up near the road crossing, we stopped to check our progress.
 It had been two hours since we started hiking, and between the ascent to 7,000 feet and the maddening snow that hid the trail, we were setting an abysmally slow pace.
 We’d barely come for 3.5 miles since the border!

-Normally, I would have been concerned about such slow momentum, but honestly, I wasn’t worried in the least.
+Normally, I would have been concerned about such slow momentum.
+But I honestly wasn’t worried in the least.
 I’d mentally written today off as a short day.
 It was past noon when we got to the trailhead and I’d assumed we’d just hike a handful of miles regardless of the pace.
 Poledork and I would stop to camp around dinnertime, and we didn’t need to kill ourselves trying to push big mileage days.
 This trip was simply about the adventure and camaraderie of the experience.

 And so, just beyond the dirt road, we pulled into the shade of some manzanita bushes and sat down for the first break of our hike.
 Poledork and I immediately began assessing how our bodies were feeling thus far, and in the midst of that, we almost missed out on the spectacular views.
 But then I looked up, and directly to our south, Mt.
 Shasta dominated the sky amid the puffy clouds.
 What an utterly beautiful sight!